qre0ct/python_repeater/README.md

 read directly as well).
 Once done, pass on a Ctrl+C interrupt to the script and follow the verbose comments.

 The main entry point to the script is my_repeater.py

+In case a DB functionality is needed to save the repeater logs etc. pyRepeat.py is the entry point.